110y/bootes/README.md

 # Bootes

-Minimalistic XDS Control-Plane Kubernetes Controller for Envoy.
+xDS Control-Plane Kubernetes Controller.

 ## Overview

-Minimalistic XDS Control-Plane Kubernetes Controller for Envoy.
+Bootes is a minimalistic xDS Control-Plane which is implemented as a Kubernetes Controller.
-You can distribute any Envoy configurations via Kubernetes Custom Resources like below:
+You can distribute any configurations via Kubernetes Custom Resources like below:

 ```yaml
 ---